ericasummers/health-detective/README.md

 ## Description

-_This web page allows a user to enter a medical issue and find a list of doctors that treat it._
+_This web page allows a user to enter a medical issue and find a list of doctors that treat it.
+It also allows a user to browse doctors by specialty._

 ## Setup/Installation Requirements